How to say it

 From the Dutch Breukelen (a village in the Netherlands), 'broken land' or 'marshland.'
 The borough of Brooklyn in New York City (originally Dutch Breukelen) is the dominant cultural anchor; David and Victoria Beckham named their son Brooklyn (1999) and it took off.

 Brooklyn comes from the Dutch Breukelen, a village in the Netherlands whose name probably means 'broken land' or 'marshland.'
 The Dutch West India Company named the New Amsterdam settlement after the original village in 1646; the British anglicized it to Brooklyn after taking New York from the Dutch in 1664.
-As a given name Brooklyn is recent and American: David and Victoria Beckham named their first son Brooklyn (born 1999, conceived during the World Cup in Brooklyn — that's their account), and the name spread rapidly thereafter.
+As a given name Brooklyn is recent and American: David and Victoria Beckham named their first son Brooklyn (born 1999, conceived during the World Cup in Brooklyn, that's their account), and the name spread rapidly thereafter.
 It's been in the US top 100 since 2009, predominantly feminine in US records but appears for both.
 Common short: Brook.

 peaked at #21 in 2011, currently #118 in 2025.

-Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–present.
+Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–2025.
+Reviewed July 2026.
 See where the names are moving

 Brooklyn (the New York borough) is the dominant US association; the Beckhams' eldest son Brooklyn Beckham (1999) sparked the first-name surge.